system-ui/theme-ui/MIGRATING.md

   **How to migrate?**

-  Find places where you read `colors` from the _useThemeUI_, and extract `rawColors` instead of `colors`.
+  Find places where you read `colors` from the _useThemeUI_ and extract `rawColors` instead of `colors`.

   ```tsx